PlayeRom/flightgear-addon-logbook/README.md

 ### Recovery mode

 This add-on includes a mechanism to save the current flight status to a separate file `recovery.csv` every minute.
-If FlightGear unexpectedly close due to an error, this file will be read on reboot and an entry from this file will be moved to the main log file.
+If FlightGear unexpectedly closes due to an error, this file will be read on reboot and an entry from this file will be moved to the main log file.
 In this way, no flight, even aborted, should be lost.

 ## NOTE

 1. If you properly close the simulator during the flight ("File" -> "Exit"), the current flight status will be saved to the logbook (without landing information, of course).
 2. If the simulator will be closed incorrectly during flight, e.g. via the [X] button on the window bar, or a crash occurs, the logbook data should be saved in the `recovery.csv` file.
 The data in the `recovery.csv` file will be automatically transferred to the `logbook.csv` file when the simulator is restarted.
-3. For the add-on to count as a landing, the aircraft must rest on all wheels and maintain this state for at least 3 seconds.
-In this way, an ugly bounce off the runway will not be counted as a landing.
+3. To count as a landing, the aircraft must rest on all wheels and maintain this state for at least 3 seconds.
+In this way, an ugly bounce off the runway will not be counted as a landing by the add-on .
 4. If you start a simulation in the air, the add-on will recognize this and start logging without waiting for take-off.
-5. If you start a simulation in the air, the add-on is unable to recognize the landing gear, so the landing pass will extend to 6 seconds (giving an extra 3 seconds to make sure the aircraft is resting on all wheels).
+5. If you start a simulation in the air, the add-on is unable to recognize the landing gear, so the landing detection pass will extend to 6 seconds (giving an extra 3 seconds to make sure the aircraft is resting on all wheels).
 6. Helicopters should also be supported, although I have not tested all of them.
 7. The add-on supports JSBSim-based watercraft, although I have not tested all of them.
 8. The add-on supports the Space Shuttle.
 9. Flights with UFO will not be logged.
 10. Pausing the simulation or turning on the replay mode stops the flight statistics from being added to the log.
-11. As for fuel burn, the add-on does not take into account the change in the amount of fuel during the flight.
-When you change the amount of fuel during the flight, the result in the **Fuel** column will be incorrect.
+11. As for fuel burn, the add-on does not take in-flight refueling into account.
+If you change the amount of fuel during the flight, the result in the **Fuel** column will be incorrect.
 So try to avoid it and refuel the aircraft before the flight.
 12. Supported FG versions from 2020.1.
 13. The minimum resolution for using the GUI is 1366x768.